microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem/ControllersPointersAndFocus.md

 - **Teleport pointers**

-  These types of pointers plug into the teleportation system to handle moving the user to the location targetted by the pointer.
+  These types of pointers plug into the teleportation system to handle moving the user to the location targeted by the pointer.

 ## Pointer Mediation

 Because a single controller can have multiple pointers (for example, the articulated hand can have both near and far interaction pointers), there exists a component that is responsible for mediating which pointer should be active.

-For example, as the user’s hand approaches a pressable button, the `ShellHandRayPointer` should stop showing, and the `PokePointer` should be engaged.
+For example, as the user’s hand approaches a pressable button, the [`ShellHandRayPointer`](xref:Microsoft.MixedReality.Toolkit.Input.ShellHandRayPointer) should stop showing, and the [`PokePointer`](xref:Microsoft.MixedReality.Toolkit.Input.PokePointer) should be engaged.

 This is handled by the [`DefaultPointerMediator`](xref:Microsoft.MixedReality.Toolkit.Input.DefaultPointerMediator), which is responsible for determining which pointers based on the state of all pointers.
 One of the key things this does is [disable far pointers when a near pointer is close to an object](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_development/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/Pointers/DefaultPointerMediator.cs#L127)